alexkurowski/nabookov/README.md

 * Root folder name is supposed to be `app`, but nabookov might work just fine.

-### Ideas

-Keep track of users and try to determine if they are a writer or a reader

-Govern covers of books manually to avoid bad pictures

-Check novel section of pixiv.net

-Get cool big icons to assign to books based on genres, sizes and stuff

-Writing machine icon

-Max-width: 710px ?

-Allow users to set a typeface for each novel they author.
-Allow users to override typeface settings on :cog: settings page.
-"You know best how you like to read your novels"

 ### Sitemap

 #### Index page